 In theory, virtually any complaint can be treated with acupuncture because in Chinese medicine, all illnesses are seen as due to some disharmony.

-Acupuncture diagnosis and treatment takes into account the disease symptoms, as well as the age, lifestyle and physical and emotional imbalances experienced by a patient.
+Another advantage of acupuncture is that diagnosis and treatment takes into account the disease symptoms, as well as the age, lifestyle and physical and emotional imbalances experienced by a patient.
 Many patients also come to acupuncture for preventative treatment and to gain balance and well-being.

 This is not an inclusive list, but acupuncture can help you if you suffer from: